Nun Appleton Priory: Nun Appleton Hall

 His son William was created the 1st Milner Baronet, of Nun Appleton Hall in the County of York, in 1717 and was later Member of Parliament for York.
 The estate then descended in the Milner family until 1875, when the estate's owner, Sir William Mordaunt Milner, 6th Baronet, was more interested in gambling than looking after it.
 By 1877 it had been leased to William Beckett-Denison, a wealthy Leeds banker.
 After the death of Sir William Milner in Cairo in 1881, his brother Frederick inherited the estate and in 1882 married Adeline, eldest daughter of William Beckett-Denison.
 After William Beckett's gruesome death in 1890, the Hall and estate were sold to Angus Holden, a sometime M.P. (later created Baron Holden), a woollen manufacturer from Bradford, whose ownership was somewhat brief as he died in 1912.

 The hall was now empty and many of the tenanted farms were sold.
 The estate was put up for auction in 1914 and again in 1917 and eventually acquired by a private company which felled many of the trees but by 1919 had gone into liquidation.
 It was bought in 1920 by Sir Benjamin Dawson, 1st Baronet, another Bradford textile manufacturer, who was High Sheriff of Yorkshire for 1951–52.
 During the Second World War the hall was taken over by the London Maternity Hospital.
 When the stable block accidentally burnt down it was afterwards refurbished as a theatre and made available to the local community.

 The property was bought from the last occupant, Sir Benjamin's daughter Joan Dawson, for £1.2 million in the 1980s by Humphrey Smith of the Samuel Smith brewing family.
-The house is now fenced off, empty, unused and deteriorating.
+In 2015 the house was reported to be fenced off, empty, unused and deteriorating.
+However as of 2024 renovation work has commenced.

-Nun Appleton Priory played an important part in the career of the young composer William Baines (1899-1922).
+Nun Appleton Priory played an important part in the career of the young composer William Baines (1899–1922).
 He was befriended by the Dawsons in 1921, and was inspired by the house and its grounds to write many of his "nature" pieces for piano, including Twilight Woods and Glancing Sunlight.